anna328p/lipusona/_content/_lessons/02-words.md

 > lipu li pona.
 > The book is good.

 Words aren't marked for number.
-This means words don't change depending on whether the subject is singular and plural.
+This means words don't change depending on whether the subject is singular or plural.

 > jan li pona.
 > People are good.